ippontech/blog-usa/posts/reasons-to-build-our-application-using-angular.md

 <h3>Router :</h3>

 Angular Router takes care of the duties of a JavaScript router.
- It activates all required Angular components to compose a page when a user navigates to a certain URL.It lets users navigate from one page to another without page reload.It updates the browser’s history so the user can use the back and forward buttons when navigating back and forth between pages.
+It activates all required Angular components to compose a page when a user navigates to a certain URL.
+It lets users navigate from one page to another without page reload.
+It updates the browser’s history so the user can use the back and forward buttons when navigating back and forth between pages.

 <h3>Declarative UI :</h3>